11 Things to Do in Friday Harbor without a Car

 We like to think that any time in Friday Harbor is worth the journey.
 After all, Friday Harbor is one of our favorite destinations.
 That being said, you want to consider how much time you will spend getting there and how much time you will actually have to explore.

 If you’re walking on the ferry in Anacortes and arriving at the Friday Harbor ferry landing, this trip can take you roughly 3 hours, without traffic or waiting for a ferry boat.
 If you plan to visit Friday Harbor for a single day, the best way to maximize your time on-island is to fly.
+Plus you can take advantage of savings with our San Juan Island Escape hotel package with Friday Harbor House to maximize your stay.

 More Fun Things to do on San Juan Island